28 Spots to Never, Ever Skip When Spring Cleaning

 Your cleaning supplies

 You use your cleaning supplies to clean, so the question is are they as sanitary as they should be?
 Those scrubbers, cleaning cloths, and dusters should be wiped off and disinfected.
 Take time to shake debris off the dusters and broom.
 Sanitize brushes and swap out dirty sponges.
+(Here’s the best way to clean a kitchen sponge.)
 It’s probably also time to change or rinse the filter in your vacuum.

-For being so narrow that shallow ledge of the door frame trim can sure collect a lot of dirt.
+Considering it’s so narrow, that shallow ledge of the door frame trim can sure collect a lot of dirt.
 Take a moment to wipe it off with a barely damp cloth.
 If your trim is particularly ornate with lots of crevices and grooves an old toothbrush might work best.
 Especially grimy areas or stubborn fingerprints might take a little more elbow grease to remove.

 Your furry friend’s bed is due for a deep clean.
 Always follow the manufacturer’s washing instructions about how to clean the bed as directions may differ depending on the type of fill inside the bed.
 Some pet beds have removable covers, which is usually a good indication it can be laundered.
 Otherwise, it may require simple spot cleaning.
 Whether you spot clean or wash it in the washing machine using your vacuum to remove as much hair as possible beforehand is key.